What are Cell Towers and How Do They Work?

 Are There Any Health Risks Associated With Cell Towers?

 As far as the real elephant in the room goes, no, there is no evidence to suggest cell towers cause cancer.
 Not even 5G.
-Though, further research into that is ongoing.
+It’s because unlike X-rays or gamma rays, RF waves don't have enough energy to damage DNA directly.
+However, further research into that is ongoing.

 What is a Point-to-Point?